ansys/pyedb/doc/source/getting_started/index.rst

 Server-Side Automation & Headless Operation
 -------------------------------------------
-The core innovation of PyEDB is its client-server architecture:
+The core innovation of PyEDB is its decoupled architecture:

 *   **PyEDB (Client):** A pure Python library you install and run in your environment.
-*   **ansys-edb-core (Server):** A separate, high-performance gRPC service that handles all EDB operations.
+*   **ansys-edb-core (Server):** A separate, high-performance COM service that handles all EDB operations.

 This means you can **run PyEDB on a machine without a graphical user interface (GUI)**, such as: